-On the right of the cross-table, click the icon to display summary results for all players in a particular team, or to show its fixtures, if the competition secretary has uploaded them.
+On the right of a cross-table, click the icon displays summary results for all players in a particular team, Click to show a team's fixtures, if the competition secretary has uploaded them.
 Below the cross-table there is a link to display all fixtures for the given league.

 Click on the list of competitions to list all the results in a particular competition, match by match, on a single page.
 This list shows the players and the result of each individual game, as well as the match result.